influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withSupplementalGroups(supplementalGroups)
 ```

 "A list of groups applied to the first process run in each container, in addition to the container's primary GID.
-If unspecified, no groups will be added to any container."
+If unspecified, no groups will be added to any container.
+Note that this field cannot be set when spec.os.name is windows."

 ### fn spec.securityContext.withSupplementalGroupsMixin